-In AgencyBloc, an automated workflow is a set of selected actions that happen when it is triggered.
+In AgencyBloc, a workflow is a set of automated actions that are performed when it is triggered.
 You set conditions for its trigger to specify the types of records that are included in the workflow.
 In this article, learn about the parts and pieces of workflows so you can get the most out of Automated Workflow.

 Basics of triggers

-A trigger is a set of conditions that must be met to run an automated workflow.
+A trigger is a set of conditions that must be met to run a workflow.
 You set conditions to specify the types of records and events that will trigger the workflow.
 You can add more conditions to narrow down specific records that trigger the workflow.

-For example, you can select a trigger type of ‘Individual’ and a trigger when an individual is created.
-If you add ‘Prospect’ from the Individual Type criteria, only individuals that are created with the ‘Prospect’ type will trigger the workflow.
+For example, you can select a trigger type of “Individual” and a trigger when of “an individual is created”.
+If you specify “Prospect” in the individual type criteria, only individuals that are created with the “Prospect” type will trigger the workflow.

 A workflow can be triggered only once for each record in AgencyBloc, unless the workflow is set to recur yearly.
 See the Recurring Workflows article for more details.
 Also, if a record is in the workflow and then something changes on that record and it no longer meets the trigger conditions, that record will be removed from the workflow.

 - Trigger Type: The record type that the trigger is based on.

 - Trigger When: Event in the application that triggers the workflow.
 The events you can choose from vary depending on the trigger type.